Registering OAuth2 Client Credentials¶

 Create a Google project¶

-Once registered, sign in as the shared user, open the Google Cloud console and create a new project for your service; click Select a project, then NEW PROJECT, enter a name for the project and, optionally, edit the provided project ID.
-Click Create.
+Once you've determined which account to use, sign in, open the Google Cloud console and create a new project for your service; click Select a project, then NEW PROJECT, enter a name for the project and, optionally, edit the provided project ID.
+For projects in the

 You will first need to add an initial set of administrators: